planck-repl/planck/site/src/performance.md

 This means that if you re-run Planck and use namespaces that have been cached, the JavaScript representing those namespaces is simply loaded into JavaScriptCore.

-To enable compilation caching in Planck, you simply need to pass the `-k` or `--cache` option, specifying a directory into which Planck can write cache files.
+To enable compilation caching in Planck, you simply need to pass the `-k` or `-​-​cache` option, specifying a directory into which Planck can write cache files.
 Here's an example: Let's say you have a foo.cljs script file that you run via

 ```sh
 planck foo.cljs